OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 #### Active Mode

-The gateway will directly invoke `receiveMessage`, and it will only do so with valid messages.
-The receiver must check that the caller is a known gateway to ensure the validity of the message.
+The gateway directly invokes `receiveMessage`, and only does so with valid messages.
+The receiver MUST assume that a message is valid if the caller is a known gateway.

-The event `MessageExecuted` must be emitted by the gateway before executing the message on the receiver.
+The event `MessageExecuted` must be emitted by the gateway before invoking `receiveMessage`.

 #### Passive Mode

-The gateway will not directly invoke `receiveMessage`, but provides a function `validateReceivedMessage` that checks if the message is valid and has never been executed, and otherwise reverts.
-Any party can invoke `receiveMessage`, and the receiver must use this function on a known gateway before accepting it as valid.
+The gateway does not directly invoke `receiveMessage`, but provides a means to validate messages.
+The receiver allows any party to invoke `receiveMessage`, but if the caller is not a known gateway it MUST validate the message with one before accepting it.

-The event `MessageExecuted` must be emitted if a message is valid and as yet unexecuted.
-If the message has already been validated and/or began to be executed the function must revert.

-This interface is OPTIONAL, given that a gateway may operate exclusively in active mode.
+A gateway acting in passive mode MUST implement `IGatewayIncomingPassive`.
+If a gateway operates exclusively in active mode, the implementation of this interface is OPTIONAL.

 ```solidity
 interface IGatewayIncomingPassive {